 Reinli Stave Church is a parish church, but is only used during summer.
 For the rest of the year, the chapel further down the road is used.
 Reinli Stave Church still has 12 medieval consecration crosses.
 These have been painted black, and are believed to date back to around 1326.
 Reinli stave church is the only one in Norway with all consecration crosses intact.
 The altarpiece is a medieval triptych, but it was paintet in the 1890s and 1920s.
 A crucifix hangs on the choir wall.
 Fittings in wrought iron, the soapstone font and a bell in the belfry are all from the Middle Ages.
 The wall features a hatch for the leprous, which was used to let them confess and receive Holy Communion.

-Admission (incl. guiding) - payment by cash only:
+Admission (incl. guiding)

 Adults NOK 60,-